 Your location is United States.Wrong location or language?
 Click here.

-Telescopic sights with mounting rail under their main tube are almost always made by European producers and meant for hunting.
+Telescopic sights with a mounting rail under their main tube are almost always made by European producers and meant for hunting.
 Rail mounting brings these advantages:

-Less tensions on the scope
+Fewer tensions on the scope

 More reliable mounting